Colouring $(P_r+P_s)$-Free Graphs: Abstract

 \section{Abstract}

 The {\sc $k$-Colouring} problem is to decide if the vertices of a graph can be coloured with at most $k$ colours for a fixed integer~$k$ such that no two adjacent vertices are coloured alike.
 If each vertex~$u$ must be assigned a colour from a prescribed list $L(u)\subseteq \{1,\ldots,k\}$, then we obtain the {\sc List $k$-Colouring} problem.
 A graph~$G$ is $H$-free if $G$ does not contain $H$ as an induced subgraph.
 We continue an extensive study into the complexity of these two problems for $H$-free graphs.
 The graph $P_r+P_s$ is the disjoint union of the $r$-vertex path~$P_r$ and the $s$-vertex path~$P_s$.
 We prove that {\sc List $3$-Colouring} is polynomial-time solvable for $(P_2+P_5)$-free graphs and for $(P_3+P_4)$-free graphs.
 Combining our results with known results yields complete complexity classifications of {\sc $3$-Colouring} and {\sc List $3$-Colouring} on $H$-free graphs for all graphs~$H$ up to seven vertices.
-We also prove that {\sc 5-Colouring} is \NP-complete for $(P_3+P_5)$-free graphs.

-\keywords{Vertex colouring, $H$-free graph, linear forest}
+\keywords{vertex colouring, $H$-free graph, linear forest}